nrepl/spec.nrepl.org/spec.md

  "status": ["done"]}
 ```

-The server should close the socket after the reply is sent, if the
+The server may close the socket after the reply is sent, if the
-session is connected over a socket.
-The client may close the socket to
+session is connected over a socket and the socket is not being used
+for other sessions.
+The client may close the socket to achieve the
+same effect.

-achieve the same effect.
-If the server was communicating over stdio,
+If the server was communicating over stdio, it may exit if no other
-it may exit, but if it was communicating over a socket, it should
+sessions are active, but if it was communicating over a socket, it
-remain running to accept sessions from other clients.
+should remain running to accept sessions from other clients.

 ## Extension operations